briant1312/pet-server/README.md

         "text": "Post text"
 }
 ```
-- returns newly created post
+- Returns newly created post

 ## Index
 - GET
 - BaseUrl + post
 - Nothing is expected on this route
-- returns all posts
+- Returns all posts

 ## Show
 - GET
 - BaseUrl + post/:id
 - Nothing is expected on this route
-- returns post matching the id in the query parameter
+- Returns post matching the id in the query parameter

 ## Update
 - PATCH